PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 431-test indexed family gate exercises the extracted owner paths.
 The store remains exactly 128/128.

+## Very-late Pad/InstanceNorm composite characterization

+The next selected unit contains very-late Pad cleanup followed by three InstanceNorm repairs: post-bias, residual-Mul/Concat, and dual-stat residual.
+All four calls are unconditional and adjacent between the late Conv1D/decoder composite and singleton/consecutive-Reshape cluster.
+Pad receives layout state and diagnostics; the three InstanceNorm owners receive layout state only.
+All four result mappings are unconsumed.

+The focused characterization fixes source order, exact argument policy, outer boundaries, and absence of consumers.
+A strict expected failure requires one `run_very_late_pad_instancenorm_layout_cleanup(shared_model_ir_pass_context)` owner and an ordered `_very_late_pad_instancenorm_layout_results` tuple outside the full store.
+No production source changed.

+Implementation must import all four existing pass owners directly, preserve their compatibility wrappers and independent mappings, keep the store fixed at 128/128, and never create, update, or reopen a pull request.

+Sequential characterization under core-only `uv` completed with `1 passed, 1 xfailed in 0.15s`; the sole xfail is the intentionally absent composite owner.
+Targeted Ruff, bytecode compilation, and whitespace checks passed.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: